YashikaVerma156/EnclaveSim/README.md

 <p align="center">
   <h1 align="center"> EnclaveSim </h1>
   <p> A trace-based micro-architectural simulator to support enclave simulations.
-It is build on top of the existing simulator ChampSim.</p>
+It is build on top of an existing simulator ChampSim.</p>

 # Compile